Deliverables

 The window between analysis and delivery

-Consultants who deliver a polished PDF within days of analysis completion compress the client's doubt window before it opens.
-Consultants who spend additional weeks in assembly leave that window wide open.
+Boutique firms that deliver a polished PDF within days of analysis completion compress the client's doubt window before it opens.
+Firms that spend additional weeks in assembly leave that window wide open, and they leave their associates without anything to ship.

 What fast delivery signals to the client